GoogleCloudPlatform/ml-testing-accelerators/metrics_handler/README.md

   # "final": Save the final value for that metric.
   # "max": Save the max value for that metric.
   # "min": Save the min value for that metric.
+  # "average": Save the average value for that metric.
   "default_aggregation_strategies": ["final"],

   # (Optional) Apply special aggregation strategies to some metrics.
 Key